blaZ3/Dialogues/README.md

 # Dialogues

-Demo Android app that fetches current weather and shows it.
-The app is written using the MVP pattern.
+Demo Android app that fetches data from api and uses a service to download audio in backgound and also plays it.
+This app showcases the MVP and Repository pattern and uses RxJava for dataflow.
+Dont forget to checkout the test also :D

 Libraries used are
 * Retrofit for networking